01. Glass & Glazed Texture

 12. Retro Glitch

-This involves integrating the visuals and effects produced by malfunctions in early computers and electronic devices into design.
+This involves integrating the visuals and effects produced by malfunctions in early computers and electronic devices into the design.
 It is often combined with montage techniques (collage style) and is commonly used in artistic design.

 13. Techwear/Cyberpunk Style

 Techwear style is not new in recent years but has gained popularity lately.
-The atmosphere is relatively sci-fi, often featuring robots or mechanically augmented human figures as the visual subject.
+The atmosphere of the visuals is relatively sci-fi, often featuring robots or mechanically augmented human figures as the visual subject.
 Title fonts generally use clean, sharp sans-serif typefaces.
 Additionally, interface frames resembling circuit board designs are common design elements in this style.